Towards Understanding Sparse Filtering: A Theoretical Perspective: Theoretical Analysis of Sparse Filtering

-\item[\emph{{Learning}}] After initialization, the representation filters are randomly placed in the original representation space $\mathbb{R}^{O}$.
-This leads to an unsatisfactory solution, as random points potentially far from the samples $\mathbf{X}^{(i)}$ may be mapped to bases.
-During learning, sparse filtering performs a pursuit of the orthonormal bases moving the representation filters so that they may be centered on the samples $\mathbf{X}^{(i)}$.
-The optimization process of sparse filtering can be interpreted as the \emph{search for an optimal location of the representation filters}: hyper-conical representation filter are rotated in a continuous way in the original representation space, until their placement provides an optimal solution in terms of sparsity of the learned representations.
-The optimal solution to the problem of minimizing the $\ell_{1}$-norm of the learned representations $\mathbf{Z}^{(i)}$ is equivalent to the optimal solution to the problem of minimizing the distances defined by $R^{\mathbf{e}_j}$ of the original representations $\mathbf{X}^{(i)}$.
+The optimization process of sparse filtering can be interpreted as the \emph{search for an optimal location of the representation filters}: hyper-conical representation filter are rotated in a continuous way in the original representation space during learning, until their placement provides an optimal solution in terms of sparsity of the learned representations.
+Inspecting the representation filters can provide a way to assess the progress of learning in sparse filtering.